Linuxfabrik/lfops/roles/repo_mariadb/README.md

 `repo_mariadb__version`

 * The MariaDB repo version to install.
 [Have a look at the MariaDB Download Site for the list of available releases](https://mariadb.org/download/?t=mariadb&p=mariadb&os=Linux&cpu=x86_64).
 Also, have a look at the [MariaDB Server Releases page](https://mariadb.com/docs/release-notes/community-server) to check which version is a "long-term support MariaDB stable" or "short-term support MariaDB development" release.
+* On RHEL 10 this has to be 10.11 or newer, since MariaDB publishes no RHEL 10 packages for older releases.
 * Type: String.

 Example: